ys08/bionexr/README.md

 ## Quick Start

 - First, run the following instructions.
-Note that if it is the first time to use bionexr, `prepare_ma()` will take some time to download the dataset used by gene module.
+Note that if it is the first time to use Bionexr, `prepare_ma()` will take some time to download the dataset used by gene module.

 		library(bionexr)
     	prepare_ma()

-- For PPI-based approach, follow the instructions below:
+- For PPIN-based approach, follow the instructions below:

 		res.gene <- perform_gene_ppi(hnsc_mut_part, hnsc_exp_part)
 		res.network <- perform_network_ppi(res.gene[[2]], res.gene[[3]])